icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 ## Keybinding

+- [sontungexpt/bim.nvim](https://github.com/sontungexpt/bim.nvim) - Enhances insert mode key mapping by showing typed keys in real time, without waiting for timeoutlen.
+It provides a responsive and intuitive insert-mode experience, ideal for complex input workflows like ime.
 - [TheLazyCat00/racer-nvim](https://github.com/TheLazyCat00/racer-nvim) - Overload ; and , with custom keymaps.
 - [folke/which-key.nvim](https://github.com/folke/which-key.nvim) - Neovim plugin that shows a popup with possible keybindings of the command you started typing.
 - [echasnovski/mini.nvim#mini.clue](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-clue.md) - Module of `mini.nvim` to show next key clues.
 Has opt-in triggers, shows next key information after customizable delay, allows hydra-like submodes, and more.
 - [mrjones2014/legendary.nvim](https://github.com/mrjones2014/legendary.nvim) - Define your keymaps, commands, and autocommands as simple Lua tables, and create a legend for them at the same time (like VS Code's Command Palette), integrates with `which-key.nvim`.